Qaryut: Ottoman period

+The Palestinian Rural History Project, records Khirbat Sara (خربة سارة) as a dependency of Qaryut, south of the village center.

 British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Qariut had a population of 530 Muslims, increasing in the 1931 census to 732; 3 Christians and 729 Muslims, in 156 houses.

 In the 1945 statistics Qaryut had a population of 930, all Muslims, with 7,491 dunams of land, according to an official land and population survey.
 Of this, 2,611 dunams were plantations and irrigable land, 2,803 were used for cereals, while 63 dunams were built-up land.

 Jordanian military period

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Qaryut came under Jordanian rule.

 The Jordanian census of 1961 found 1,163 inhabitants.

 1967, aftermath

 Since the Six-Day War in 1967, Qaryut has been under Israeli occupation.

 After the 1995 accords, 23% of village land is classified as Area B, the remaining 77% is Area C.

 As of 2014, Israel has confiscated 2,221 dunams of Qaryat village land for 3 Israeli settlements: Eli, Shilo and Mizpe Rahel.

-Israeli settlers from Eli have been blamed for uprooting more than 100 olive trees belonging to Qaryut village.